xMrHeX/sta/README.md

 ----------------

 - Theme support + theme randomizer
-- Dynamic NETWM icon to match the current theme bg & fg
+- Dynamic NETWM icon to match the current theme's bg & fg
 - AlienFX code for the keyboard to match the current theme (requires libusb).

 Thanks: